cwoolum/udacity-ai-nd-starter/Readme.md

 2. Make sure that XcXsrv is running

-3. In the command line in VS Code, run the command `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0.0`.
-This will allow the container to connect to the XServer instance in the host operating system.
+3. Get the ip address for the host machine.
+Open a command prompt and run `ipconfig | findstr /C:Address`.
+You want the `IPv4 Address`.
+If there are multiple, it's most likely the one that starts with `192.168.`.
+Run the command `export DISPLAY=IP_ADDRESS:0.0` where `IP_ADDRESS` is the one you got from the previous command.

 You should now be able to run all of the Pacman simulations!